 Q: I was recently given an assignment with a local magazine and the editor asked me for my Social Security number.
 I’m uncomfortable handing out that type of information and wonder if … Read more

 I am looking for brilliant new historical fiction, and am holding a pitch contest to find those hidden pearls.
-I currently represent historical fiction authors Sharyn McCrumb, Diane Haeger, Carrie Bebris, Amanda Elyot, newcomers … Read more
+I currently represent historical fiction authors Sharyn McCrumb, Diane Haeger, Carrie Bebris, Amanda Elyot, newcomers Anne Barnhill and Juliet Grey, and many other New York Times bestselling authors.
+Read more

 Q: Recently someone informed me that I violated copyright [by posting] one of his cartoons on my blog.
 I apologized and removed the image.
 Now I’m worried about other images I’ve used. … Read more